-The Ultimate Guide to Becoming a Pharmacy Technician
+Your Step-by-Step Guide to Becoming a Pharmacy Technician

-8 min read
+12 min read

 Skilled pharmacy technicians are vital to a well-run pharmacy, whether in a retail or hospital setting.
 As pharmacists take on more tasks, from vaccinations to patient consultations, pharmacy technicians will be relied on to handle more duties.
-With the need for pharmacy techs and an expected 37,000 jobs in the field being added each year for the next decade, there’s no better time than now to get your foot in the door.
+With the need for pharmacy techs and an expected 44,900 jobs in the field being added each year for the next decade, there’s no better time than now to get your foot in the door.
 But what’s the first step to becoming a pharmacy technician?
 Are there certain requirements you need to meet to work in a pharmacy?
 Here’s everything you need to know.

-What are the requirements to become a certified pharmacy technician
+How to become a pharmacy technician

 While not every state requires pharmacy technicians to be certified, many do, so it’s important to check your state’s requirements before getting started on the path toward this career.
 Outside of understanding what your state requires, you’ll also need to complete these steps to work toward certification and a job as a pharmacy technician.

-- Have a high school diploma or GED.
 A high school diploma or equivalent is often a minimum requirement for employers looking to hire pharmacy techs.
 Whether or not you’re in a state that requires certification, earning this credential is important to ensure you qualify for the jobs you’re applying for.
 For those who need or want to become a certified pharmacy technician, you’ll also want to pursue further education at a recognized school.
-Note: High school graduates earn more money on average than people who don’t have their diplomas.
-Learn more about earning your diploma online, at your own pace.*

-- Attend an accredited pharmacy technician school.
 Becoming a skilled pharmacy technician involves education and training.
 To qualify to sit for certification in the field, you’ll want to make sure you attend an accredited pharmacy technician school.
 While a regionally and nationally accredited school can work to help you prepare for this career, if you’re looking to become certified or want to stand out when applying for jobs, a program that is American Society of Health-System Pharmacists (ASHP)/Accreditation Council for Pharmacy Education (ACPE) accredited makes a difference.

-- Sit for industry-recognized certification.
 The most recognized exam in the industry is the Pharmacy Technician Certification Exam (PTCE) offered by the Pharmacy Technician Certification Board (PTCB).
 You can also sit for the Exam for the Certification of Pharmacy Technicians (ExCPT) offered by the National Healthcareer Association (NHA).
 Certification allows you to not only qualify for jobs in the field but may also allow you to earn a higher starting salary.

-- Maintain active certification.
 Most certifications need to be renewed within a specified time period.
 PTCB and NHA certifications are required to be renewed every two years to maintain the credential.
 Renewing certification doesn’t just mean taking another exam.
 You’ll also be required to complete continuing education hours.
 These hours ensure your knowledge and skills are up to date.
 The PTCB requires 20 hours, while the NHA requires 10 hours.

 Read more: 10 Top Healthcare Certifications That Pay Well